ddrobrien/the_guessing_game/README.md

 ## Features

 The purpose of the game is to demonstrate my use of Python.
-Not HTML, CSS or JavaScript has been used.
+No HTML, CSS or JavaScript has been used.
 The project released through Heroku displays a simple Python engine in which the code created can be displayed and used.

 ## Game start